lfloris/openshift-dev-training/Labs/Lab08-Operator-deployment/operator-deployment-web-ex-1.md

   size: 1
 ```

-Replace `user99` in the `name` field with your own user ID for this lab.

 ![](img/create-database.png)

 When ready, select 'Create'.

 This should begin the deployment process and we can check the state of our new database pods.

-In the navigation pane, go to Workloads > Deployments then select the `userXX-database`, replacing `userXX` with your own user ID, or the name you gave to your database application in the previous step.
+In the navigation pane, go to Workloads > Deployments then select the `database`, or the name you gave to your database application in the previous step.

 ![](img/select-deployment.png)